Leo Junek: 1925–1930

-Junek arrived in Paris on the 8th of December 1925, with ambition to develop his own style and expression.
+Junek arrived in Paris on 8 December 1925, with ambition to develop his own style and expression.
 He spent a lot of time alone studying French, Italian and Flemish painting.
 At the Louvre, he produced copies after Poussin, Rembrandt, Chardin, Corot and naturally, Cézanne.
 He also read extensively, and took great interest in books on French painting and music of the 15th and 18th centuries.
 Unlike most foreign art students, he did not pursue his studies at André Lhote's private academy, and let his style evolve naturally, free of Lhote's Post-Cubism.

-On the 21st of May 1927, Junek's first daughter Hughette (also known as Eveline) was born.
+On 21 May 1927, Junek's first daughter Hughette (also known as Eveline) was born.
 That same year, Junek participated in the Salons d'Automne at the Grand Palais.
 Between 1926 and 1927, he continued to develop his own style and form, and painted l'Autoportrait à l'écharpe, Une figure féminine, Au pied du Mur, La Nature morte au panier de fraises, and another Autoportrait à l'écharpe.
 These compositions are fresh in their colour schemes and clear in their conception, announcing Junek's signature geometric, colourful style.
 Later, they received much critical acclaim, while many Croatian artists sought to attach them to the Zemlja (Earth) programme.
 As Junek gradually disapproved of a collective, communal approach to artistic expression, and was relatively uninterested in political engagement, his affinities with the Zemlja group diminished over time.
 He refused to participate in future group exhibitions, and later explained that the reasons behind this decision were entirely artistic, and never political.

 Junek participated in an exhibition for the Institut d'études slaves at the Parc de l'Observatoire, with three oils: Au pied du mur, Autoportrait devant le mur and Autoportrait (1926).
 Also exhibiting were Krsto Hegeduśiç, Juraj Plančić, Slavko Brill, Lazar Ličenoski, Sergije Glumac, Juraj Dobrović, Milan Konjović, and Petar Lubarda.
 Although Junek settled in France permanently, he remained close to the Croatian art scene.
 He regularly sent his works to Zagreb, and was shown in numerous galleries and exhibitions.
 He also exhibited internationally: his Autoportrait devant le mur was shown at the 1929 Barcelona International Exposition, and in 1930, his Nature morte au panier de fraises and Autoportrait devant le mur were shown at the Tate Gallery in London.
 Around the same time, Junek was selected for an exhibition in Belgrade, and showed his works in the Croatian section of the Cvijeta Zuzorić Art Pavilion.